PSCF v1.3

 Descriptions of parameter file formats for individual blocks of linear and branched polymers are discussed separately below.

-where monomerId is an integer and length is a real number.
 The meanings of these variable values are described in the following table:

 Variable | Type | Description |